stashgg/stash-unreal/README.md

 *Click to view: Stash Pay checkout integration running on iOS in Unreal Engine*

+## Prerequisites

+Before using the Stash Pay popup in your Unreal Engine game, **you must set up your game server** to create Stash Pay checkout URLs using the Stash API.

+If you haven't already configured checkout URL generation on your backend, see our [Stash Pay Integration Guide](https://docs.stash.gg/guides/stash-pay/integration) for complete instructions.

+### Integration Flow

+The Stash Pay integration follows this workflow:

+1. **Server generates checkout URL** - Your game server calls the Stash API to create a checkout link
+2. **URL sent to game client** - The checkout URL is transmitted to the Unreal Engine client
+3. **Game client displays checkout** - Client opens the Stash Pay dialog using this SDK
+4. **Client listens to callbacks** - Game receives payment success/failure events
+5. **Server verifies purchase** - Your backend validates the purchase via webhooks before granting items

+This SDK handles steps 3-4 (client-side display and callbacks).
+You are responsible for implementing steps 1, 2, and 5 (server-side URL generation, delivery, and verification).

 ## Architecture

 Integration uses a layered architecture to integrate native Stash Pay dialog functionality: